Usman Yusupov

-Usman Yusupovich Yusupov (Uzbek: Usmon Yusupovich Yusupov; Russian: Усман Юсупович Юсупов; 1 March 1901 – 7 May 1966) was a Soviet Uzbek politician who was the de facto head of state of the Uzbek Soviet Socialist Republic from 1937 to 1950 as the First Secretary of the Communist Party of Uzbekistan.
+Usman Yusupovich Yusupov (Usmon Yusupovich Yusupov; Усман Юсупович Юсупов; 1 March 1901 – 7 May 1966) was a Soviet Uzbek politician who was the de facto head of state of the Uzbek Soviet Socialist Republic from 1937 to 1950 as the First Secretary of the Communist Party of Uzbekistan.

 Early life and education

 Yusupov was born in the village of Kaftarkhan in the Russian Empire on March 1, 1901.
 Born into a family of an Uzbek laborer, he too began working at a ginnery in Kovunch at the age of fifteen.

 Political career

 Usman Yusupov joined the All-Union Communist Party (Bolsheviks) in 1926.

 From 1926 to 1928, he served as the chairman of the Tashkent District Committee of the Builders' Union.
 He then became the Head of the Organizational Department of the Tashkent District Committee of the Communist Party of Uzbekistan and served in the position from 1928 to 1929.
 From March 1929 to September 1931, he was the Secretary of the Central Committee of the Communist Party of Uzbekistan in the city of Samarkand.
 From September 1931 to December 1934, Yusupov served as the chairman of the Central Asian Bureau of the All-Union Trade Union Confederation in Tashkent.
 From November 1936 to September 1937, Yusupov served as the People's Commissar of the Food Industry of the Uzbek SSR.
 He briefly served as the chairman of the Supreme Soviet of the Uzbek SSR for five days.

 Yusupov then served as the de facto head of state of the Uzbek SSR as the First Secretary of the Communist Party of Uzbekistan from 1937 to 1950.
-He also served as the First Secretary of the Tashkent Regional Committee of the Communist Party of the Uzbekistan from 1938 to 1943.
+He also served as the First Secretary of the Tashkent Regional Committee of the Communist Party of Uzbekistan from 1938 to 1943.
 He served as the Minister of Cotton Production of the Soviet Union from 1950 to 1953, and then served as the fourth Chairman of the Council of Ministers of the Uzbek SSR from 1953 to 1954.
 He worked as a director of state farm until 1959 when he retired.